Do Nigerian citizens need a visa for Thailand in 2026?

 Return or Onward Ticket

-RequiredConfirmed flight booking showing departure from Thailand within 15 days (VOA) or 60 days (Tourist Visa)
+RequiredConfirmed flight booking showing departure from Thailand within 60 days (Tourist Visa)

 Airlines may deny boarding without proof of onward travel.
 Thai immigration also checks this.

-RequiredOne recent colour photo (4x6 cm) for VOA applications; two photos for Tourist Visa applications at the embassy
+RequiredTwo recent colour photos (4x6 cm) for Tourist Visa applications

 Photos should be recent (within 6 months) with a white background